mchap100/nickeltap/README.md

 }

 loadCounts();
  Update the tap endpoint to save to Redis:

+javascript
+Copy code
 javascript// In the /api/tapBatch endpoint, after updating count: globalCounts[team] += count;